 28th Sep 2017

-Thursday 24 August 2017
+Thursday 29 September 2017

-The Australian Lawyers Alliance is opposed to no-fault schemes, which award compensation regardless of whether the person who caused the accident was at fault.
+The ALA is opposed to no-fault schemes, which award compensation regardless of whether the person who caused the accident was at fault.
 We also oppose welfare-based compensation schemes, in which accident victims are forced to rely on social security payments, and are denied a right of redress before the courts.
 As a mechanism for dispensing compensation, common law is superior to these alternatives for four reasons.